derykmakgill/511/a.md

 Breaking Satoshi is all about exposing these fallacies that have led to the ‘breaking’ of Satoshi’s vision for Bitcoin.

-Perhaps the most pernicious economic myth in Bitcoin today is the idea of Bitcoin as digital gold, a 'store of value,' as opposed to a medium of exchange. [^3]
+The most annoying economic myth in Bitcoin today is the idea of Bitcoin as digital gold, a 'store of value,' as opposed to a medium of exchange. [^3]

-Thought manipulators in BTC regularly name drop books from thinkers like Rothbard and Mises and Hayek to justify this point, and one book in particular they use is Rothbard's *[What Has Governnment Done to Our Money?](https://amzn.to/2TGoCkX)*
+Thought manipulators in BTC regularly name drop books from thinkers like Rothbard, Mises and Hayek to justify this point, and one book in particular they use is Rothbard's *[What Has Governnment Done to Our Money?](https://amzn.to/2TGoCkX)*

 The Nakamoto Institute[^4] even hosts a free copy on their website, but you should click my [Amazon affiliate link]((https://amzn.to/2TGoCkX)) and buy a hard copy because as we'll see, nobody is reading their free one.